<!-- doc-length-limit: 1000 -->

 // conn is asynchronously disposed when this block exits

-ES module syntax with named exports.
-Supported script file extensions: .js, .jsx, .ts, .tsx, .mjs.
+ES module syntax with default, named, and namespace imports/exports.
+Project code convention prefers named exports for internal modules, but default imports and exports are language-supported.
+Supported source file extensions: .js, .jsx, .ts, .tsx, .mjs; .mjs entry files default to module source.
 Structured-data imports are also supported for .json, .json5, .jsonl, .toml, .yaml, .yml, .csv, and .tsv, and text-asset imports are supported for .txt and .md.
 Module paths are resolved relative to the importing file.
-File extensions can be omitted — the resolver tries script, structured-data, and text-asset extensions in order.
+File extensions can be omitted — the resolver tries source, structured-data, and text-asset extensions in order.
 Directory imports resolve to index files.
 The CLI tools support WHATWG-style import maps through --import-map=<file.json>, --alias key=value, and implicit goccia.json discovery.

 // Named imports (with or without extension)